cwallacebailey/Project3_battleships_template/README.md

 ### Plan of Attack

-In order to achieve the above aims the app will:
+To achieve the above aims the app will:
 * Provide a welcome screen with ASCII artwork to make it clear what the game is
 * The welcome screen will provide access to the game rules
 * Use ASCII Art to create an engaging intro
 * Ensure user inputs are usable by the code and that no bugs are present through testing
-* Create more than one difficulty setting by allowing the ocmputer to guess more intelligently
+* Create more than one difficulty setting by allowing the computer to guess more intelligently

 ## Features

 ### General Features
 ---
-In order to give the intro sequences a more smooth feel I employed a "slow type" function used throughout many of the other Python scripts.
-In places this replaced the print function to make the user feel more like they were watching an event unfold or part of a conversation.
+To give the intro sequences a more smooth feel, I employed a "slow type" function used throughout many of the other Python scripts.
+In places, this replaced the print function to make the user feel more like they were watching an event unfold or part of a conversation.

 ![Slow Type](readme_images/slow_type_animation.gif)